 Do you support your international customers from a global headquarter, or local customers from multiple remote offices?
 Or does your business need to call prospects across the globe?
 In both cases, VOIP calls can really slash those international phone bills.
 But if there are basic voice quality issues, it isn’t worth it.
 Disruptions, echoes, jitter or long silences can ruin the customer experience.

 How do you ensure high call quality on VOIP calls?
 Do you need to fix things in your own infrastructure?
 Or watch out for something when choosing your cloud telephony partner?
 Turns out, call quality issues can crop up in cloud telephony infrastructure or your own office infrastructure.
-That’s why we’ve divided this guide into two helpful sections:

 - Cloud telephony infrastructure issues: 2 ways to ensure your cloud telephony infrastructure ensure high call quality

 - Issues in your office infrastructure: 4 office infrastructure fixes to ensure high call quality.

 2 ways your cloud telephony infrastructure can ensure high call quality on international calls.